 The provision of substitute cover is a matter for the Boards of Governors of schools with fully delegated budgets and for employing authorities in school with non-delegated budgets.
 DENI Circular 1988/40 outlined the general circumstances in which substitutes may be provided.

-Teachers have a contractual obligation to provide cover (see Working Time and Professional Duties pages.)
+Teachers have a contractual obligation to provide cover.

 The teaching limit of 25 hours per week in a primary school and 23.5 hours per week in a secondary school are also relevant (see Working Time and Professional Duties leaflet).
 A teacher cannot be required to teach a class beyond the relevant limit.